matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-22-20 - today we created a wonderful creation.
 We finished the ideas for the schedule page while trey thought about the future.

 1-23-20 - today we worked on our staff page and davante helped us with styling our text

+1-24-20 - Today the group worked to gether to fix the problem of our screen not scrolling, mostly nick i will admit.